Closing Date: 02 September 2022

 We offer a fantastic one year induction programme, continuing learning and development opportunities and the support you need to develop a career in social care.

-Benefits: Along with a host of benefits – from discounted shopping, 33 days annual leave (pro rata) increasing after 5 years, competitive rates of pay increasing after 12 months, and again after 2 years, bank holiday enhancement, additional hours enhancement (after 37 hours), refer a friend scheme, flexible working, Paid DBS extensive paid induction, recognition and reward scheme
+Benefits: Along with a host of benefits – from discounted shopping, 33 days annual leave (pro rata) increasing after 5 years, competitive rates of pay, bank holiday enhancement, additional hours enhancement (after 37 hours), refer a friend scheme, flexible working, Paid DBS extensive paid induction, recognition and reward scheme

 Your working pattern will be over seven days and could include mornings, afternoons, evenings, sleeps, weekends and Bank Holidays.
 All shifts are across all 7 days of the week, 365 day a year.